Rare Diseases Clinical Trials Toolbox

 Trial management is the process of ensuring that a trial is run effectively and within budget and timelines.
 According to ICH, the sponsor should utilize appropriately qualified individuals to supervise the overall conduct of the trial, to handle the data, to verify the data, to conduct the statistical analyses, and to prepare the trial reports.
 The sponsor should implement a system to manage quality throughout all stages of the trial process

-For industry-sponsored trials, the sponsor usually outsources this activity to a CRO - private Clinical Research Organizations.
+For industry-sponsored trials, the sponsor usually outsources this activity to a CROs-private Clinical Research Organizations.
 Although there are different types of CROs and diverse levels of specialization (distinct therapeutic areas for instance), typical CRO services include regulatory affairs, site selection and activation, recruitment support, monitoring, data management, trial logistics, pharmacovigilance, biostatistics, medical writing, and project management, among others.

 For academic-sponsored trials, Trial Management is usually performed by an academic Trial Coordinating Centre.

-The Trial Coordinating Centre is at the heart of the trial, regardless of whether it is a single-site or multisite trial, and is usually linked to the Sponsor's institution (Hospital or University).
+The trial Coordinating Centre is at the heart of the trial, whether it is a single-site or multisite trial and is usually linked to the Sponsor ´s institution (Hospital or University).

 The Trial Coordination Center can be referred to by a variety of names and set in many different environments.
 It can be: